<< BACK to OUR BELIEFS Page

 We have briefly touched upon Jewish history and the documented support of an observational method of new moon crescents and barley crops to determine a calendar, which continued as late as the fourth century of the Common Era.
 It isn't until this timeframe we find evidence that the observation of signs based on Biblical principles were replaced by mathematical principles.
 The Encyclopaedia Judaica[9] further confirms this by stating:

-So we see that the Biblical event and gathering together on the New Moon was eventually discontinued by men nearly four hundred years after the time of Yeshua.
+So, we see that the Biblical event and gathering on the New Moon was eventually discontinued by men nearly four hundred years after the time of Yeshua.
 Today, most Jews are fully aware of this historical change and the abandonment of eyewitness testimony in favor of consistent mathematic formulas, not just because it's convenient but, because they have been directed to do so by the Rabbinical authorities.
 In fact, the initial changeover to a mathematical method is believed to be authorized by a member of the original Sanhedrin Court system, which in their eyes gives this mathematical method an overall stamp of approval.

 In Jewish history, the Sanhedrin was a group of men consisting of the wisest elders that were believed to be originated from the Levitical Priesthood - the same group of seventy elders described in Numbers 11:16-24.
-They acted as court judges in interpreting scripture and Biblical law and it is this authoritative system of judges that appear several times within the New Testament that tried the likes of Yeshua Himself, as well as Paul, Steven and others.
+They acted as court judges in interpreting scripture and Biblical law, and it is this authoritative system of judges that appear several times within the New Testament that tried the likes of Yeshua Himself, as well as Paul, Steven, and others.

 As it pertains to a calendar, we read earlier that it was the Sanhedrin that oversaw the testimony of eyewitnesses of the new moon crescent sightings at the time of the second temple.
 They believed that it was their ultimate responsibility to determine and inform the people of Israel when the new moons were, indeed, sanctified as the start of each month.
 At the time, many people in the land looked to the Sanhedrin as the official authority on this subject and accepted them to fill the role of the high priest to sound the shofar trumpet blasts at each new moon.
 It was also this same group of men that would inspect crops searching for evidence of Aviv barley to begin the year (in addition to other man-made requirements they believed needed to be met).
 Eventually, the Sanhedrin developed a system of messengers that would quickly spread their findings on such matters across the land of Israel and even further as settlers began to disperse outside the Israeli borders.
 Even the Roman Christians relied upon the information of these messengers prior to the time of Constantine (as we will see later).
 Although this group of men created additional rules and practices not defined within scripture, many of them were based on the observational methods that we have seen are required within Biblical scripture.

 Much of the history of the Sanhedrin has been preserved and has also contributed to several modern-day Jewish traditions.
 These historical records detail the procedures and methods practiced by the Sanhedrin that included the interrogation of witnesses who claimed to have seen the new moon crescent.
-The Sanhedrin would use methods in an attempt to determine the validity of a person's testimony, a system that lasted for many generations up to, and including, the time of Yeshua.
+The Sanhedrin would use methods to determine the validity of a person's testimony, a system that lasted for many generations up to, and including, the time of Yeshua.
 Much of these documented practices originated in the first centuries following His death as pressures from the Roman government took a toll on the Jewish authority.
 Although there were various courts and smaller Sanhedrin throughout the land, the primary Sanhedrin court (also referred to as the Great Sanhedrin) was located at the Temple Mount in Jerusalem.
-The Jewish Encyclopedia explains this traditional role of the Sanhedrin in their New Moon[30] article:
+The Jewish Encyclopedia explains this traditional role of the Sanhedrin in their New Moon [30] article:

 This traditional celebration is further explained:

 We see here that when the Sanhedrin confirmed multiple eyewitness accounts given on the 30th day of the month (since the last new moon crescent was consecrated), the day would be declared and changed as being the first day of the current new moon instead - making the previous month a total of 29 days long.
 Otherwise, if no witnesses came forward, the new month would begin after 30 days were completed.
 Although this court methodology was ultimately a man-made system, waiting until the morning for eyewitnesses and confirming their validity before finally authorizing the sounding of trumpets to signal the new moon, this crude procedure became the norm for the Sanhedrin and the people of Israel.
-However, the basic principles were the same as the Biblical principles we read earlier (and they are fully documented within the Mishna [R. H. ii 5-7]) and clearly were based on a method of observing the Biblical signs.
+However, the basic principles were the same as the Biblical principles we read earlier (and they are fully documented within the Mishna [R. H. ii 5-7]) and clearly were based on a method to observe the Biblical signs.
 It's also very clear that the Sanhedrin examined eyewitness accounts of, specifically, the new moon crescent, and no other phase of the moon.
 Judaism 101[35] confirms the details of the Sanhedrin customs:

 We see here the added description of sending messengers as confirmation of the Sanhedrin's findings at the time the trumpets were blown each month.

 We see that it was by the authority of the Sanhedrin that the people would follow of when to insert a 13th leap-month based on several conditions that were deemed necessary to begin the Passover season.
-Although not all of these conditions are given in Biblical scripture, it certainly shows that their decisions were not based solely on a fixed mathematical formula.
+Although not all these conditions are given in Biblical scripture, it certainly shows that their decisions were not based solely on a fixed mathematical formula.

-Again, we see the support for mass communications that were employed through the use of signal fires to publicize the event to everyone in the land of Israel.
+Again, we see the support for mass communications that were employed using signal fires to publicize the event to everyone in the land of Israel.
 However, these signal fires became unreliable when individuals (Samaritans and Boethusaeans) lit false signals to purposely mislead others to keep different days[17].
 In addition to a population spreading further outward from Israel, the Sanhedrin commanded the observation of two days for Rosh Hashanah (Day of Trumpets) if they were, otherwise, unaware that the new moon crescent had been spotted.
 The fact that this double-observance tradition even came into existence supports an observed calendar methodology prior to the calculated Hebrew calendar used today.
 Additionally, this tradition has continued into modern Jewish practices even though they now rely solely on mathematical calculations.
-The Wikipedia Encyclopedia[38] confirms that:
+The Wikipedia Encyclopedia [38] confirms that:

 This Encyclopedia article continues:

 We see here that it truly is Yehovah that is in control of the times and the seasons as it is He that sets the celestial bodies into motion, allows the weather to produce crops and can alter any of these signs at any given time.
-But does that infer that Yehovah gave secret calculations that then control them?
+But does that infer that Yehovah gave secret calculations that then controlled them?
 Even though Dr. Spier documented that the Sanhedrin practices utilized astronomical facts within the court process - at best it would have been to confirm the testimony of witnesses declaring their sightings of the new moon crescent.
-But this would contradict with the theory that they relied purely upon calculation - much less used the Molad or conjunction instead of the crescent.
+But this would contradict the theory that they relied purely upon calculation - much less used the Molad or conjunction instead of the crescent.
 We also know that the equinox was not referenced by the Sanhedrin due to Christians changing to this method in their own calendar determinations for Easter.

 This example clearly tells us that Yehovah directly manipulated the celestial signs to delay time rather than simply issuing a revised set of mathematical formulas.
 If Yehovah determined times and seasons through mathematics (either directly or indirectly) then we would see a dire need here for them to be adjusted.

-But, the question still remains: why would any such mathematics need to be a secret to begin with?
-Would He not give this information to all of Israel or, at a minimum, mention to them that the Sanhedrin or other particular individuals would have this information bestowed upon them?
+But the question remains: why would any such mathematics need to be a secret to begin with?
+Would He not give this information to all of Israel or, at a minimum, mention to them that the Sanhedrin or other individuals would have this information bestowed upon them?
 If so, then who has them today?
 If it is the Jews and their Hebrew calendar, why are they no longer a secret?
 But we find no such example of calculations being administered.
-It then must be considered why Yehovah would give such detailed instructions for the Count to Pentecost and for the counting of days from specific new moons for all of His other Festivals in the book of Leviticus, yet remain completely silent on the math that would be required to determine the dates they are based upon.
+It then must be considered why Yehovah would give such detailed instructions for the Count to Pentecost and for the counting of days from specific new moons for all His other Festivals in the book of Leviticus yet remain completely silent on the math that would be required to determine the dates they are based upon.

 The Wikia Encyclopedia[20] discusses the "secret calculations" theory: